 We are a Delaware limited partnership recently formed to own and operate a rapidly growing retail and wholesale propane marketing and distribution business.
-For the fiscal year ended September 30, 2000, on a pro forma combined basis:

-- . we sold approximately 50 million gallons of propane to retail customers and approximately 210 million gallons of propane to wholesale customers, and - . we had EBITDA of approximately \$12.8 million.
+For the fiscal year ended September 30, 2000, on a pro forma combined basis we sold approximately 50 million gallons of propane to retail customers and approximately 215 million gallons of propane to wholesale customers.
 Our retail business includes the retail marketing, sale and distribution of propane, including the sale and lease of propane supplies and equipment, to residential, commercial, industrial and agricultural customers.
-We market our propane products under four regional brand names: Bradley Propane, Country Gas, Hoosier Propane and McCracken.
-We serve approximately 71,000 retail customers from 30 customer service centers, including approximately 1.8 million gallons of above-ground propane storage capacity, in Georgia, Illinois, Indiana, Michigan, North Carolina, Ohio, Tennessee, Virginia and Wisconsin.
-In addition to our retail business, we operate a wholesale supply and distribution business, providing propane procurement, transportation, supply and price risk management services to our customer service centers, as well as to independent dealers and multistate marketers and, to a lesser extent, selling propane as standby fuel to industrial end-users.
-We currently provide wholesale supply and distribution services to approximately 350 customers in 24 states, primarily in the Midwest and Southeast.
+In addition to our retail business, we operate a wholesale supply, marketing and distribution business, providing propane procurement, transportation, supply and price risk management services to our customer service centers, as well as to independent dealers and multistate marketers and, to a lesser extent, selling propane as standby fuel to industrial end-users.

-Since the inception of our predecessor, Inergy Partners, LLC, in November 1996, we have acquired eleven propane companies for an aggregate purchase price of approximately \$110 million.
+Since the inception of our predecessor, Inergy Partners, LLC, in November 1996, we have acquired 11 propane companies for an aggregate purchase price of approximately \$120 million, including assumed liabilities and acquisition costs.
+For a more detailed description of our predecessor, please read "Guide to Reading this Prospectus."
 These acquisitions have significantly increased the size of our operations over the periods discussed below and, accordingly, impact the comparability of the financial results presented.
 Our most recent acquisitions include:

 - .
-The acquisition of the Hoosier Propane Group on January 12, 2001.
-At the time of the acquisition, the Hoosier Propane Group had approximately 26,000 residential customers and annual sales of approximately 22.8 million retail gallons and 63 million wholesale gallons.
-This acquisition is not reflected in the results of operations discussed below but will significantly affect our future reported results. - .
+The acquisition of the Hoosier Propane Group on January 12, 2001, effective January 1, 2001.
+At the time of the acquisition, the Hoosier Propane Group had approximately 26,000 residential customers and annual sales of approximately 22.9 million retail gallons and 68.8 million wholesale gallons. - .
 The acquisition of Country Gas Company, Inc. on June 1, 2000.
 At the time of the acquisition, Country Gas had approximately 8,000 retail customers and annual sales of approximately 9.9 million retail gallons.